RandyKLe/YummyNoodleBar/5/README.ftl.md

 Create a new class `CheckoutController`, like so.

     <@snippet path="src/main/java/com/yummynoodlebar/web/controller/CheckoutController.java" prefix="complete"/>

 The controller provides two implementations for the same URL `/checkout`.

-If you access the URL with a HTTP GET, you will provided with the /checkout view (which will be resolved to the checkout.jsp).
+If you access the URL with a HTTP GET, you will provided with the /checkout view (which will be resolved to the checkout.html).

 If you access the URL with a HTTP POST, then the Controller expects that a form has been submitted.
 To process this form, it uses the Command Object `customerInfo`, of type `CustomerInfo`.

 You will notice the `@ModelAttribute` annotation on the `customerInfo` parameter, and a matching method below

     <@snippet "src/main/java/com/yummynoodlebar/web/controller/CheckoutController.java" "customerInfo" "complete"/>

 Together, these declare the CustomerInfo class to be a Command Object.
 When the page is rendered for the first time on a `GET /checkout`, the method `getCustomerInfo` is called to generate the 'customerInfo' property in the model.
 You could pre-populate this is you wanted to in the `getCustomerInfo` method.
 This property is then available in the model for the View to use during rendering, which you will see in the next section.